Victim Empowerment Programme

 Access the Western Cape Directory of Services for Victims of Crime and Violence for a comprehensive list of services available to victims of crime and violence.
-Contact or go to a shelter directly, or ask for help on how to get to get to the nearest shelter at your nearest regional office or at your nearest police station.
+Contact a shelter, or ask for help on how to get to the nearest shelter at your nearest regional office or at your nearest police station.

 These facility categories: